How to stay cool when running in the heat

 With fewer layers also comes the risk of chafing, so it's a good idea to get some apparel with pockets large enough to fit your cell phone or keys so they're not moving around too much.
-Women may opt for shorts longer than 5 inches to prevent chafing, as well.
+Women may opt for shorts longer than 12 centimeters to prevent chafing, as well.

 Drink plenty of water

 We all know that hydration is important, but it's even more critical before, during, and after those hot summer runs.
-Divide your body weight in half to find your baseline daily requirement of water (in ounces), then add 12 ounces for every half-hour of activity.
-Chug a bottle an hour or so before you head out, then take a handheld bottle or hydration pack with you and take a long drink every two miles.
+Multiply your body weight by 2/3 to find your baseline daily requirement of water (in liters), then add approximately 350 ml for every half-hour of activity.
+Chug a bottle an hour or so before you head out, then take a handheld bottle or hydration pack with you and take a long drink every three kilometers.

 For longer runs, you may want to consider adding electrolyte tabs to your drink or filling your bottle halfway with ice, then the other half with a sports drink.
 We lose these precious electrolytes when we sweat, and if you're electrolyte deficient, symptoms can include cramping, feeling dizzy, or worse, fainting.
 After your runs, make sure to rehydrate and refuel with a healthy meal and plenty of water, too.